 For Kaaterskill Falls: there is a large parking lot just above the hairpin turn/start of the Kaaterskill trail.
 Please park there if you're going to climb Trail's Left Flow, Kaaterskill Flow, or anything at the Falls itself.

 Take I-87 North to Exit 20 (Saugerties).
 After the toll booth, make a left onto Rte 32N; stay on Rte 32N until you reach Rte 32A.
 Make a left, and follow 32A to Rte 23A (in Palenville).
 Make a left on Rte 23A, and head through Palenville into the Clove.
 It is along Rte 23A that you can start to find the ice.

 Weather station 3.8 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Kaaterskill Clove:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Kaaterskill Clove:

 Featured Route For Kaaterskill Clove

 WI4-5 X New York